7 min read

 Python has become the darling language of the data science and data engineering world.
 It's versatile and powerful, yet easy enough for beginners to use.
 While we encounter Python developers in every area of IT from web development to network management, we're really seeing the boom right now in machine learning and deep learning application development.

-While MapR already supports Python and PySpark with MapR-ES for global event streaming, we wanted to move even further in our support for Python developers in the community and on MapR.
-With MEP 4.1, we launched Python bindings for the MapR-DB OJAI Connector for Apache Spark to enable PySpark jobs to read and write to the MapR-DB document database via the OJAI API.
+While MapR already supports Python and PySpark with MapR Event Store for global event streaming, we wanted to move even further in our support for Python developers in the community and on MapR.
+With MEP 4.1, we launched Python bindings for the MapR Database OJAI Connector for Apache Spark to enable PySpark jobs to read and write to the MapR document database (MapR Database) via the OJAI API.

 In addition, we launched version 1.1 of the MapR Data Science Refinery, which adds support for distributed Python archives, enabling PySpark developers to easily access the libraries they need from wherever their jobs run in the cluster.